Tuesday, May 30, 2017

 PS.
 Cafe, Ann Siang Hill

-PS Cafe has been around for a number of years now.
+PS.
+Cafe has been around for a number of years now.
 I remember it used to be just a cafe at Project Shop Blood Brothers.
-Beside the setup at Dempsey, this (45 Ann Siang Road) is the only other location amongst the branches that one can actually consider to be a sanctuary by virtue of location.
-I can't say that I'm a fan but occasionally, I end up here.
+Besides the setup at Dempsey, this (45 Ann Siang Road) is the only other location amongst the branches that one can actually consider to be a sanctuary by virtue of location.
+I can't say that I'm a fan but occasionally, we end up here.

 They do Bloody Mary here.
 This one was made with some lapsang souchong infused whisky and the thing that suckered me into ordering one was the bacon and blue cheese stuffed olive.
 Yes, just one olive and I couldn't even tell it was blue cheese.
 Bacon was oddly dry and grease free.
 No lapsang souchong flavour as far as I could tell.
 Sometimes these wannabe fancy editions are just that.
 Wannabes.
 Yes, I'm measuring this against my yardstick.